marko-cs/mooc-sec-project-I/README.md

 - https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/templates/flawsapp/login.html#L10
 - https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/templates/flawsapp/index.html#L34

-CSRF attacker tries to trick innocent end user send request that benefits attacker.
-CSFR miss uses trust that receiving web application has towards end user: end user is login and authenticated and web application assumes that received request is valid and end user has send that intentionally.
-This can be done by providing fake link to end user during valid session into web application.
+A CSRF attacker tries to trick innocent end users by sending a request that benefits the attacker.
+CSFR miss uses trust that the  receiving web application has towards the end user: the end user is login and authenticated and web the application assumes that the received request is valid and the end user has sent that intentionally.
+This can be done by providing a fake link to the end user during a valid session into a web application.

 **How to fix**

 Django framework has build capability to prevent CSRF.
-All forms should contain crsf_toke which is secret, unique and unpredictable value that is generated to protect form instance.
-With crsf_toke application is sure that information from form is related to something that end user has requested during valid session.
+All forms should contain crsf_toke which is a secret, unique and unpredictable value that is generated to protect form instances.
+With crsf_toke the application is sure that information from the form is related to something that the end user has requested during a valid session.

 In this application build in functionality can take into use by un-commenting csrf_token tag in login.html https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/templates/flawsapp/login.html#L10 and index.html https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/templates/flawsapp/index.html#L34.